digirati-co-uk/iiif-canvas-panel/notes/14-annotations-hidden.md

-The underlying Hyperion framework is opinionated about IIIF: it enables you to code directly against the IIIF Presentation 3.0 data model.
+The underlying [Vault](../components/vault) library is opinionated about IIIF: it enables you to code directly against the IIIF Presentation 3.0 data model.
 To enable this, it provides helper functions and normalisation services, so that even if you load IIIF 2.1 resources, you can code against them as if they were version 3 resources.
-Hyperion+Vault gives you access to a managed, normalised IIIF 3 world, as if everyone's IIIF was perfectly on-spec and version 3.
+Vault gives you access to a managed, normalised IIIF 3 world, as if everyone's IIIF was perfectly on-spec and version 3.

 In IIIF, content is associated with canvases through [Annotations](https://iiif.io/api/presentation/3.0/#56-annotation), using the [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/).
 This model has a wider scope than IIIF, and unlike the Presentation 3.0 specification it allows the same intention to be expressed in different ways.
 It's also JSON-LD 1.0, not 1.1 like IIIF.
 With annotations, there's no further specification to normalise the data to, and using annotations directly reintroduces the overly defensive, always-checking style Hyperion aims to avoid.